 Choosing a photographer is a very personal decision, and there are a number of factors that go into that decision.
 In the Dallas area alone, there are thousands of photographers, so how do you go about narrowing it down?
 Consider these main distinguishing factors in finding the right one for you…

-A child and family photographer knows how to relate to kids of varying ages, particularly the toddler and preschool ages, which are often challenging for other photographers.
-I take the time to meet with families before their session to find out about their needs, desires, preferences and insecurities.
+Personally, I take the time to meet with families before their session so nobody shows up a stranger!
+I discover who they are as a family and learn their preferences and insecurities.
 This allows me to pose intentionally and capture the angles that help everyone look their best and focus on the moment captured.

 Each photographer has their own signature style, whether it’s artsy, moody, clean, colorful, or otherwise.
 Browse through portfolios of possible photographers, and see which style appeals to you.

 But what if you like a lot of different styles?
 Here’s a tip: If you think about the room where you would like to display the photographs, choosing a style that would coordinate well with the look and feel of that room is often your safest bet.